Practice makes perfect!

-Equipping the 2x HCOG Scope
+Equipping the 1x HCOG or a 1-2x Holo Scope

-When aiming at an enemy, you want to make sure your enemy is directly in the middle of the 2x Scope’s reticle.
+When aiming at an enemy, you want to make sure your enemy is directly in the middle of the reticle.
 We recommend using the Firing Range to practice this, as it can really help when using the Wingman.

-Understanding the weapon sway of the Wingman
+Understanding the sway of the Wingman

 With the Wingman specifically, the weapon sway tends to stick on the Y-Axis, meaning it only goes up and down.
 In order to counteract the vertical weapon sway, you should try to shoot at a target when the weapon sway is on the way back up.
 Make sure to aim for an enemy’s midsection so you don’t overshoot them.

 Following on from the most recent patch, the Wingman stats are now as follows;

 Maximum Mag Capacity: 8

 Headshot Damage: 94 (2.1x)